-NDYEP ICT Sector Case Study
+NDYEP Construction Sector Case Study Video

 The Niger Delta records some of the worst indices in youth unemployment, raising the need to find a working and sustainable model for getting the teeming youth population employed.
 In 2018, PIND and the Ford Foundation commenced a two-year NYDEP project pilot.
 It is based on a simple logic: a cohort of young people can become employed by targeting growth sectors developing and delivering skills development content (which incorporates technical, behavioral, and entrepreneurship skills) tailored to these sectors, and receiving post-training support into employment or entrepreneurship.